MicrosoftDocs/learn/learn-pr/iot/securely-provision-iot-devices-at-scale-with-dps/includes/4-exercise-create-dps-resource-root-certificate-group-enrollment.md

     ```
 1. Create a new folder in your **Documents** folder, called "cheese cave certs", or something similar.

-1. Copy the file you downloaded into the **cheese cave certs** folder.
+1. Copy the certificate file you downloaded into the **cheese cave certs** folder.

 ### Configure Azure DPS to trust the root certificate